Bernardino de Mendoza

 Bernardino de Mendoza (c.
-1540 – 3 August 1604) was a Spanish military commander, diplomat and writer on military history and politics.
+1540 – 3 August 1604) was a Spanish military commander, diplomat, and writer on military history and politics.
+He served Philip II as ambassador to London and as a spy, from which he was expelled for his involvement in the Babington Plot against Elizabeth I. During the War of the Three Henrys, he coordinated with the Catholic League and Henry, Duke of Guise against the Huguenots.

 Biography

-Bernardino de Mendoza was born in Guadalajara, Spain around 1540, as the son of Don Alonso Suarez de Mendoza, third Count of Coruña and Viscount of Torija, and Doña Juana Jimenez de Cisneros.
+Bernardino de Mendoza was born in Guadalajara, Spain in around 1540, to Alonso Suarez de Mendoza, 3rd Count of Coruña and Viscount of Torija, and Juana Jimenez de Cisneros.

-In 1560, he joined the army of Philip II and for more than 15 years fought, he in the Low Countries under the command of Fernando Álvarez de Toledo, Duke of Alba.
-During that period, he participated in the Spanish military actions at (among others) Haarlem, Mookerheyde and Gembloux.
-In 1576, he was appointed a member of the military Order of St. James (Orden militar de Santiago) in recognition of those military achievements.
+In 1560, he joined the army of Philip II and for more than 15 years fought in the Low Countries under the command of Fernando Álvarez de Toledo, Duke of Alba.
+During that period, he participated in the Spanish military actions at, among others, Haarlem, Mookerheyde, and Gembloux.
+In 1576, he was appointed a member of the military Order of St. James in recognition of those military achievements.